|

 10) Pack a dog sleeping pad

-Your dog needs a comfy place to sleep just like you do.
+Your dog needs a comfy place to sleep, just like you do.
 We recommend bringing a dedicated sleeping pad to keep them warm and cozy at night while camping.

+If you’re trying to pack light, don’t skip the dog bed.
 A comfortable sleeping setup is essential for your dog to rest well and have energy for the next day’s adventures.

 You can use a regular foam camping pad or get a specialized dog camping bed.
+We like to bring an extra blanket too, especially on chilly nights.

 Camping Dog Sleeping Bag